Vietnam Food and Drink

 When in Vietnam, avoiding drinking water and ice is advisable, however, bottled water is cheap and readily available.
 Vietnam is a beer culture and Hanoi is the “bia hoi” or draught beer capital of the world, with draught beer being the most popular type of beer throughout the country.
 Interestingly, bia hoi is considered the cheapest beer in the world.
 There is also a wide variety of canned beers available.

 Vietnam is the second largest coffee producer in the world after Brazil.
 Traditionally brewed Vietnamese coffee is made by the cup and is served at tables whilst still brewing.
-It is characterised by a dense, strong taste that may require some sugar and condensed milk.
-Condensed milk was originally used because of its availability, however many continue to use it.
+It is characterized by a dense, strong taste that may require some sugar and condensed milk.
+Condensed milk was originally used because of its availability, however, many continue to use it.